-- stop-on-failure stops all processes as soon as any single one is dead (default)

-- wait-all wait for all processes to finish
+- stop-on-failure stops all processes as soon as any single one is dead (default) - wait-all-successful waits until all successful processes finish

-- restart always restart dead processes

 In any mode of operation supervisor itself never exits until all the children are dead.
 Even when you kill supervisor with kill -9 or kill -KILL all children will be killed with -KILL signal too.
 I.e. with the help of namespaces and good old PR_SET_PDEATHSIG we ensure that no process left when supervisor killed, no one is reparented to init, all traces of running containers are cleared.
 Seriously.
 It's very often a problem with many other ways to run things on development machine.